jashwanth-12/hopper-client/README.md

 A drop-in, voice-tuned replacement for the OpenAI client.
 It has the same interface as OpenAI client with optimized config so that a voice agent stops paying a fresh TCP + TLS handshake on every turn.

-**Why this exists.** Voice agents call an LLM once per conversational turn.
+Voice agents call an LLM once per conversational turn.
 With the stock OpenAI client (HTTP/1.1, 5-second keep-alive) the connection is constantly torn down and rebuilt between turns, conversational pauses exceed the keep-alive window and hence you can't reuse a HTTP/1.1 connection.
-Each rebuild costs a TCP + TLS handshake, which is **hundreds of milliseconds added to every turn**. `hopper-client` fixes this with a singlevwarm connection that is reused across turns and interruptions.
+Each rebuild costs a TCP + TLS handshake, which is **hundreds of milliseconds added to every turn**. `hopper-client` fixes this with a single warm connection that is reused across turns and interruptions.

 ```python
 # before